 We get a lot of questions from people asking how we manage to preserve the beautiful grain structure when uploading videos to vimeo.
 Compression hates grain, so does Vimeo.

-We test a lot of things, but it mostly depends on the size and the opacity of the grain.
-35mm grain, due to its nature, is hard to pass through all this compression.
-But if the grain is too much, it can look really awful.
-Upload and re-upload a segment of your video till you find the perfect size and opacity, there’s no rule.
-Sometimes adding some Gaussian blur(0,1 – 0,2) helps.
-When using 16mm or 8mm grain, this should be easier.
+We have tested a lot of things, but it mostly depends on the size and the opacity of the grain.
+Due to its nature, 35mm film grain is hard to pass through the vimeo compression algorithms.
+Things get easier when using 16mm or 8mm film grain.
+We suggest uploading and re-uploading a segment of your video until you find the perfect size and opacity.
+Adding Gaussian Blur, about 0.2%, helps.

-We highly recommend a light touch of holygrain in any video meant for online use even if you don’t want a grainy look, as it effectively reduces color banding from the compression.
+We highly recommend a light touch of holygrain in any video meant for online use even if you don’t want a grainy look, as it effectively reduces color banding caused by compression.

-1) Drag and drop the clip into the Adobe Encoder.
+1. Drag and drop the clip into the Adobe Media Encoder.

-2) For vimeo we are going to use the H.264 codec, as vimeo suggests.
-Click the Presets button for further customization.
-A new window opens.
-Then, choose the “HD 1080P 23,976″ preset.
-We are using this preset as a starting point.
+2. We are going to use the H.264 codec.
+Click the Presets button and choose the “HD 1080P 23,976″ preset.
+We are going to use this preset as a starting point.